Sermon: Faith (Part Four)

 Genesis 19:14 So Lot went out and spoke to his sons-in-law who had married his daughters and said, Get up, get out of this place; for the Lord will destroy this city!
 But to his sons-in-law he seemed to be joking.

-I know that this is not a way that God wants His children to go and even though He mercifully intervenes and saves, He wants His children to enjoy the best of the abundant life and to really be prepared for His Kingdom.
+I know that this is not a way that God wants His children to go.
+Even though He mercifully intervenes and saves, He wants His children to enjoy the best of the abundant life and to really be prepared for His Kingdom.

 Most of you are familiar with Herbert Lockyer and his "All" series of books: All the Prayers of the Bible, All the Parables of the Bible, All the Women of the Bible, All the Men of the Bible.
-In All the Men of the Bible, he says that he believes that Lot is the representative man.
-I am quoting here:
+In All the Men of the Bible, he says that he believes that Lot is the representative man:

 Perhaps there is no figure in the Bible who represents so many men of today as Lot of Sodom.
 Where you will find one Abraham, one Daniel, or one Joshua, you will find a thousand Lots.

-Lot saw some of the same vision but by choice he was firmly anchored in this present world and all of Lot's goodness was virtually wasted because spiritually he was not going anywhere.
+Lot saw some of the same vision, but by choice he was firmly anchored in this present world.
+All of Lot's goodness was virtually wasted because spiritually he was not going anywhere.
 Do you wonder where John got the idea (I John 2:15-17), that the world passes away?
 That is exactly what happened to Sodom.
 It was gone and with it went Lot's house and we have to assume that with it went his cattle, his sheep, his goats, all of his money, everything was gone except what he could carry on his back.

 You see, God was not in all of his thoughts because he was living by sight and I think that Lot might very well be what we might call the quintessential second-generation Christian.
 He believed, but all of his passion was spent pursuing the things of this world and the amusements in this world.
 He was not committed like Abraham was.
 His faith at best was weak.
 The whole aim of Abraham's life was to give glory to God, but Lot, though righteous, lived by sight.
 His aim was essentially to grasp at life, to do it now, to enjoy it rather than to working to develop his relationship with God, and it kept him from being fully persuaded.